 This plant does not typically need fertilizer.
-IN fact, many potting soils come with slow-release fertilizers in them, so make sure to check if yours does.
+In fact, many potting soils come with slow-release fertilizers in them, so make sure to check if yours does.
 Otherwise, if you choose to fertilize your plant with a houseplant fertilizer or something similar, it might over-fertilize it.
 Which plants don’t like.

 Tradescantia nanouk care and propagation

 Tradescantia nanouk is a prolific grower, meaning that you might need to prune or repot it frequently.
 When doing so, why not propagate a few pieces?
 Tradescantia nanouk is incredibly easy to propagate.
-It’s very similar to tradescantia zebrina (wandering jew).
+It’s very similar to tradescantia zebrina (wandering dude).
 Here’s how you can do it.

 Tradescantia nanouk propagation by division